jaybee1971/DevOps-Course-Starter/README.md

   * API_TOKEN  -  Generate your own API token and store value here
   * BOARD_ID  -  The ID of the board you want to use for the project
 ```
+For this application:  my_statuses = ["Not Started", "In Progress", "Completed"]
+(this may differ from the Trello default statuses)

 ## Running the App